pizzareapers/MyFedCode/README.md

 │   │   ├── sketch
 ```

-Then set the dataset locations in the config file.
+Then set the dataset locations in the configs.py.
 ```sh
 # Set root directory (Please put the root directory here)
 ROOT_DIR=